alloyzeus/az-wall/README.md

             # We reserve 48bit for the instance identifiers.
             identifier 48

-            # We embed some fields, which are part of the idenity of the
+            # We embed some fields, which are part of the identity of the
             # entity.
 These fields will occupy the remaining bits.
             fields {
                 # Fields start at index 1 as index 0 is reserved for